Definition of make in English:

 - Henrietta, shouldering an opened parasol, followed the tapping of Josh's cane as they made way slowly to the pier.

-- Intent on gain, typically in an unscrupulous way: a hard-faced girl on the makeMore example sentences
+- informal Intent on gain, typically in an unscrupulous way.Example sentences

 - This is the story of his adventures when he is sent away to live in London with his uncle, a fat man always on the make - the book's finest comic creation.